iluwatar/java-design-patterns/bridge/README.md

 **Programmatic Example**

-Consider you have a weapon with different enchantments, and you are supposed to allow mixing different weapons with different enchantments.
-What would you do?
-Create multiple copies of each of the weapons for each of the enchantments or would you just create separate enchantment and set it for the weapon as needed?
-Bridge pattern allows you to do the second.
+Imagine you have a weapon that can have various enchantments, and you need to combine different weapons with different enchantments.
+How would you handle this?
+Would you create multiple copies of each weapon, each with a different enchantment, or would you create separate enchantments and apply them to the weapon as needed?
+The Bridge pattern enables you to do the latter.

 Here we have the `Weapon` hierarchy: